Zettlr/Zettlr/README.md

 $ git clone https://github.com/Zettlr/Zettlr.git
 $ cd Zettlr
 $ yarn install
-$ cd source
-$ yarn install
 ```

-_(Please note the second `yarn install` in the source directory.
-This is necessary to build the app locally.)_

-The `install`-scripts will automatically precompile all assets for the first time, so that you can immediately run `yarn start` after cloning the repository.
-However, whenever you change something of the resources, you should run these commands again.
-The next section will teach you everything you need to know about the commands at your disposal for developing the app.
+You can optionally add the `--frozen-lockfile` flag to ensure yarn will stick to the versions as listed in the `yarn.lock` and not attempt to update them.

+During development, hot module reloading is active so that you can edit the renderer's code easily and hit `F5` after the changes have been compiled by `electron-forge`.
+You can keep the developer tools open to see when HMR has finished loading your changes.

 ### Development Commands

 This section lists all available commands that you can use during application development.
 These are defined within the `package.json` and can be run from the command line by prefixing them with `yarn`.
 Run them from within the base directory of the repository.

-#### `build:quick`
+#### `start`

-This command builds the app locally without packing it.
-This means that within the `release`-directory you will find a pre-built binary, depending on your operating system.
+Starts `electron-forge`, which will build the application and launch it in development mode.
+This will use the normal settings, so if you use Zettlr on the same computer in production, it will use the same configuration files as the regular application.
+This means: be careful when breaking things.
+In that case, it's better to use `test-gui`.

-#### `csl:refresh`
+#### `package`

-This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `source/main/assets/csl-locales`- and `source/main/assets/csl-styles`-directories respectively.
-You can occasionally run this command to pull potential updates from the repositories. _Please note, that an automated workflow will run from time to time on the repository to do this, so in almost all cases it should suffice to pull from the develop branch from time to time._
+Packages the application, but not bundle it into an installer.
+Without any suffix, this command will package the application for your current platform.
+To create specific packages (may require running on the corresponding platform), the following suffixes are available:

+- `package.mac`
+- `package:win`
+- `package:win-arm`
+- `package:linux-x32`
+- `package.linux-x64`

+The resulting application packages are stored in `./out`.

-#### `handlebars`
+#### `release`

-This re-compiles the [Handlebars.js](https://handlebarsjs.com/) template files and places the pre-compiled templates in the `source/common/assets/handlebars`-directory.
+Packages the application and then bundles it into an installer for the corresponding platform.
+Without any suffix, this command will package and bundle the application for your current platform.
+To create specific bundles (may require running on the corresponding platform), the following suffixes are available:

+- `release:mac`
+- `release:win`
+- `release:win-arm`
+- `release:linux-x32`
+- `release:linux-x64`
+- `release:linux` (shorthand for calling `yarn release:linux-x32 && yarn release:linux-x64`)

+The resulting setup bundles are stored in `./release`.

 #### `lang:refresh`

 This downloads the four default translations of the application from [Zettlr Translate](https://translate.zettlr.com/), with which it is shipped by default.
 It places the files in the `source/common/lang`-directory.
-Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France). _Please note, that an automated workflow will run from time to time on the repository to do this, so in almost all cases it should suffice to pull from the develop branch from time to time._
+Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France).

+> Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
+This means: Do **not** commit updated files to the repository.
+Instead, the updated files will be downloaded whenever you `git fetch`.

-#### `less`
+#### `csl:refresh`

-This re-generates the CSS files from the [LESS](http://lesscss.org/)-source and places the final stylesheets in the `source/common/assets/css`-directory.
-You need to run this command every time you modify the LESS-source in order to see the changes reflected in the app's appearance. _Note: During heavy development, it might be easier to watch the LESS files and automatically recompile them.
-You can do so by running the command `watch`._
+This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `source/main/assets/csl-locales`- and `source/main/assets/csl-styles`-directories respectively.

+> Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
+This means: Do **not** commit updated files to the repository.
+Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `lint`

 This simply runs [ESLint](https://eslint.org/) with the configuration and outputs a file `eslint_report.htm` into the base directory of the repository with the results.
 Apps such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background, but if you want to be extra-safe, make sure to run this command prior to submitting a Pull Request.

-#### `release:this`

-This command is basically `build:quick`, but additionally packages it for your platform.
-That means, it will spit out a `.deb`, `.rpm`, `.dmg` or `.exe`-installer, depending on your operating system.

-#### `release:linux`

-Explicitly creates installer packages for Linux, that is: One `.deb`-package, one `.rpm`-package as well as [AppImage](https://appimage.org/) installers (both 32bit and 64bit).

-#### `release:mac`

-Explicitly creates a release for macOS. _Note: This command only works on macOS._

-#### `release:win`

-Explicitly creates an installer for Windows.
-The installer package is significantly bigger than the other installers, as `electron-builder` ships the installer with both 32bit and 64bit versions of the app. _Note: This command requires either a Windows-based operating system or a Linux distribution.
-As long as the developers of [WINE](https://www.winehq.org/) do not port their library to 64 bit, this command will fail on macOS Catalina and newer._
+> This command will run automatically on each Pull Request to check your code for inconsistencies.

 #### `reveal:build`

 This re-compiles the source-files needed by the exporter for building [reveal.js](https://revealjs.com/)-presentations.
 Due to the nature of how [Pandoc](https://pandoc.org/) creates such presentations, Zettlr needs to modify the output by Pandoc, which is why these files need to be pre-compiled.

-#### `start`

-This command spins up Electron and runs the app.
-You will use this quite frequently during development.

 #### `test`